ExtensionsStore/AutoCompleteRecommendations/README.md

 Description
 -----------
 Show recommended products and images in the search autocomplete suggestions box.
 Recommendations can be based on most order, most sold or most viewed.
+Recommendations can also be selected for each search term.
+Also has built-in support for Solr to get suggestions.

 How to use